Canon 5D Mark IV vs Nikon D3

 |6.||Canon 5DS R||Y||mono / mono||Y||-||mini||3.0||-||-||-|

 |9.||Canon 1D Mark III||Y||- / -||-||-||-||2.0||-||-||-|

 |10.||Canon 5D||Y||- / -||-||-||-||2.0||-||-||-|

 |14.||Nikon D800E||Y||mono / mono||Y||Y||mini||3.0||-||-||-|

 It is notable that the 5D Mark IV offers wifi support, while the D3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the D3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3 was succeeded by the Nikon D4.
 Further information on the features and operation of the 5D Mark IV and D3 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon D3 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Nikon D3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.